 Automatic/Ansible LRA installation and Automatically Start Initial Replication

-Once the Protection Group is created and its status is Ready on the Properties tab, right click on it and click Install Local Raplication Agent.
+Once the Protection Group is created and its status is Running on the Properties tab, right click on it and click Install Local Replication Agent.

 First select the VM you need to install LRA on, then click Next.

 Next you will need to provide the credentials for each protected VM, and acknowledge that you understand that :

 a.
 Each selected virtual server will automatically reboot during the process.

 b.
 Powershell version 3 will be installed along with the LRA in each selected VM.

 NOTE: Before clicking the Finish button , please be aware that auto installation of LRA will automatically trigger a reboot of the production server right away.
 This reboot cannot be scheduled if you choose to install the LRA using automation/ansible.

 Once it says Completed under Install LRA, click Next.
 Next, click Finish to end the wizard.